kupehtci/DOCUMENTATION/VELERO/VELERO - GCP Configuration.md

 ### Prerequisites

-In order to deploy Velero and configurate it for running in a GKE we need:
+In order to deploy Velero and configure it for running in a GKE we need:

 * An active GKE cluster with a workload pool assigned to `<project-id>.svc.id.goog` where the service account and workload identity may reside.
 * An active Google Account with owner or collaborator roles or at least `roles/container.admin` and `roles/iam.serviceAccountAdmin` roles attached to the account to the desired project.